tasal9/ZamAI/Google-Summer-of-Code.md

 - read [CONTRIBUTING.md](https://github.com/neovim/neovim/blob/master/CONTRIBUTING.md)
 - try a small coding task (choose from [complexity:low](https://github.com/neovim/neovim/issues?q=is%3Aopen+is%3Aissue+label%3Acomplexity%3Alow) issues)
+    - working on concrete tasks in the existing codebase, even if the tasks are unrelated to your proposal, gives us an important signal about your work style and communication.
+This is a key component of a successful proposal.

 To get familiar with GSoC, read their materials.
 Especially: